DrKJeff16/project.nvim/README.md

 [Wiki](https://github.com/DrKJeff16/project.nvim/wiki) | [Contributing](./CONTRIBUTING.md) | [Roadmap/TODO](./TODO.md) | [Discussions](https://github.com/DrKJeff16/project.nvim/discussions)

-`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that automatically sets the user's `cwd` in a project root, and allows users to manage, access and selectively include in a history.
+`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that automatically sets the user's `cwd` in the project root, and also allows users to manage, access and selectively include their projects in a history.

 </div>

 > [!NOTE]
-> This is forked from [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim).
+> This was originally forked from [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim).
+> Ever since I've decided to extend it and address issues.
+>
-> I will be maintaining this plugin for the foreseeable future.
+> _**I will be maintaining this plugin for the foreseeable future!**_

 > [!IMPORTANT]
-> **_Looking for other maintainers in case I'm unable to keep this repo up to date!_**
+> **_I'm looking for other maintainers in case I'm unable to keep this repo up to date!_**

 ### Checkhealth Support